 You can bet that eventually the winds of fate will throw you a curve ball on the coldest day of winter.
 You’ll wake up, notice it’s a lot colder than usual, and darn, your furnace won’t turn on.
 (You’ll likely express your alarm with something more forceful than “darn.”)
 This is extremely frustrating, and of course, you’ll want to get your broken heater fixed as soon as possible.
 You don’t want to be cold but you also don’t want your family members throwing things at you.

 Before calling in your go-to professional HVAC repair service, however, you should try some troubleshooting.
-Even if you can’t get the heat pump or furnace to turn on, you might at least be able to narrow down what the problem is, saving the HVAC technician some time and trouble.
+Even if you can’t get the heat pump or furnace to turn on, you might at least be able to narrow down what the problem is, saving the HVAC technician some time (and you some money) on your heating service repair.

 Try These Ideas Before Calling in an HVAC Pro